charlax/python-education/advanced_python/advanced_python.md

 The goal of this article is to broaden your knowledge of Python, exploring some concepts and techniques you might have never heard about.
 I won't go into too much detail, the goal is only to inspire you to research those features and patterns.

 *Note: all examples are run with Python 3.4*

+## Presentation

+This is also available as a [presentation](http://www.slideshare.net/charlax/introduction-to-advanced-python).
+The source of this presentation can be found in this repo.

 ## Introduction